MatterMiners/cobald/docs/source/custom/package.rst

 Extensions for :py:mod:`cobald` are regular Python code accessible to the interpreter.
 For specific problems, extensions can be defined directly in a Python configuration file.
 General purpose and reusable code should be made available as a Python package.
-This ensures proper installation and dependency management.
+This ensures proper installation and dependency management, and allows quick access in YAML configuration files.

 Configuration Files
 ===================